Friday, May 18, 2012

 Banjercito - paperwork

-Step three was to drive the car back to Linea Peninsular and continue the checking-in process, eventually driving the car out along the seven kilometre pier in the port of Progresso to leave it at the container ship.
-Linea Peninsular services were about five hundred ($500.00) US dollars.
+Step three was to drive the car back to Linea Peninsular and continue the checking-in process, eventually driving the car out along the seven-kilometre pier in the port of Progresso to leave it at the container ship.
+Linea Peninsular services were about $500.00 US.
 I would use them again, in a heartbeat.

 Port Authority in Progresso

-For the next part of the journey from Panama City to Blaine Washington, near the Canadian border, I used Montway Shipping.
-I found this company though a website called "U-Ship" where I requested on-line bids from several trucking companies before setting on Montway.
-They picked up our car from the docks and in short order it was in Blaine Washington.
-The total cost for trucking was one thousand and four hundred ($1400.00) US dollars.
+For the next part of the journey from Panama City to Blaine, Washington, near the Canadian border, I used Montway Shipping.
+I found this company through a website called "U-Ship," where I requested online bids from several trucking companies before settling on Montway.
+They picked up our car from the docks, and in short order, it was in Blaine, Washington.
+The total cost for trucking was $1400.00 US.

-So for around two thousand ($2100.00) US dollars we got our Nissan to the USA-Canada border.
-Sound like a lot to pay?
+So for around $2100.00 US, we got our Nissan to the USA-Canada border.
+Sounds like a lot to pay?

-Well considering the shortest route via Goggle Maps is 3940 miles it would take us a minimum of ten days to drive back to British Columbia.
+Considering the shortest route via Google Maps is 3940 miles, it would take us a minimum of ten days to drive back to British Columbia.
 We like to stop frequently.
-Plus we would have to pay for gas, food, lodging, a few cocktails, and return airfare to Mexico - we think the cost was a bargain!
+Plus, we would have to pay for gas, food, lodging, a few cocktails, and return airfare to Mexico.
+We think the cost was a bargain!

-Chuck Watt, inspecting the car in Blaine WA
+Chuck Watt, inspecting our car in Blaine WA

 Change of administrations and a change of regulations, and our car had been purged from the ICBC system.
 Their response was "sorry, tough luck, but maybe you can find an insurance company in California that would sell you a policy."
-No. No one would sell such a policy.
-Thank you so much, ICBC.
+Nope.
+No luck.

 I had such fantastic service from the Mexican shipping company, Mexican customs, US customs, and US trucking company - only to be told by our Canadian insurance company that we were on our own.